 It is a convenient starting point for newcomers to the subject.

-The LTLS feature involves the solution for a scalar variable, L, which obeys the differential equation:
+The LTLS feature involves the solution for a scalar variable, L, which:

 It is of course easily solved by the linear-equation solver of PHOENICS, whether the geometry is one-, two- or three-dimensional.
 This solution needs to be determined once only, if the solids do not change position.